Leandro Ezquerra

-Career

 He has been playing in River Plate since 2004.
 In 2004, he obtained the title for Uruguayan Second Division as his team got the promotion needed to play in First Division.

+Ezquerra retired in 2021 after playing for Montevideo City Torque.

+International career

-During 2005 He took part in Uruguay National Team U-20 and played in the South American U-20 Championship held in Colombia on the same year.
+During 2005, he took part in Uruguay national team U20 and played in the South American U20 Championship held in Colombia on the same year.

+In 2007, Ezquerra made an appearance of the Uruguay senior team against South Africa on 12 September.